pranshurastogi29/BTC_mining_fees_optimization_RL/README.md

 1. Run `python ppo.py `
 2. Run `python dqn.py `
 each model produces a text file with optimized selection of hashes

+If you want to test Environment you can run `python test_env.py`

 ## How It Works
 There are two major components in DRiLLS framework: